deevdz/milestone-project-3/README.md

 **User Testing:**

-All tests were carried out manually and the testing process was as follows:
+Manual tests were carried out and the testing process was as follows:

 **Homepage**
  + Click on logo or Home and verify that home page appears.